omarkhan03/PrayerPal/README.md

 ## To run Prayer Pal

 1. If you don't have Python already installed, go to https://www.python.org/downloads/ and install the latest version.
-2. Rename the **main.py** file to **main.pyw**  -  If there is a warning, click Yes and proceed.
+2. Ensure you have the latest version of pip installed by following the instructions on https://pip.pypa.io/en/latest/installation/#ensurepip
+3. Import the necessary libraries using the following commands:

+`pip3 install beautifulsoup4`

+`pip3 install requests`

+`pip3 install PySimpleGUI`

-4. Double click the file to launch the program!
+4. Navigate to the project folder (`cd PrayerPal`) and run the command `python3 main.py` to run the program!

 ## To use Prayer Pal